Although there is no sure-fire way to keep them out of your yard, you can follow some simple steps to prevent them from

 - Clean birdbaths every few days and replace with fresh water.

 - Keep ponds aerated or stocked with fish.
 They prefer quiet, non-flowing water for egg-laying.

 - Put up a bat house.
 Bats can eat up to 1,000 mosquitos per hour.

 - Use Summit Mosquito Dunks or Summit Mosquito Bits in standing ponds and rain barrels.
-Mosquito Dunks are non-toxic to pets, fish and humans.
+Mosquito Dunks are non-toxic to pets, fish, and humans.
 Make sure to follow directions on the label.

 - Remove any brush piles.
 Brush piles make great homes for adults to hide in.